SamiranRai/Glyph-Tool/README.md

 Stay tuned for upcoming features!
 🔧 Extension in Action

-Start by adding a comment like // TODO: in your code, and Glyph will pick it up automatically.
+// todo : in your code, and Glyph will pick it up automatically.
 🧠 Why Glyph?

 Because your ideas and improvements deserve to be seen — not buried in the code.